kubevirt/user-guide/docs/operations/live_migration.md

 migrations per node.
 Finally, every migration is limited to a bandwidth of `64MiB/s`.

-These values can be change in the `kubevirt` CR:
+These values can be changed in the `kubevirt` CR:

 ```
-    apiVersion: kubevirt.io/v1alpha3
+    apiVersion: kubevirt.io/v1
     kind: Kubevirt
     metadata:
       name: kubevirt